anowacki/Seis.jl/docs/src/manual.md

 the pick points to a time 1 s after the trace starts.

-Picks have two fields: `time` and `name`.  `time` is the time in seconds after zero time, which is the event time if set.  `name` may be `String` or `missing` if no name is needed for this pick.
+Picks have two fields: `time` and `name`.  `time` is the time in seconds after zero time, which is the event time if set.  `name` may be a `String` such as `"PcP"`, or `missing` if no name is needed for this pick.

 ### Getting picks
 Picks are accessible in the `picks` field of a trace: